 The HP ENVY 6055 and the HP ENVY 6075 are quite similar overall.
 The ENVY 6055 has a slightly higher page yield, a lower cost-per-print, and it prints color documents and photos a little bit faster.
 However, the ENVY 6075 comes with a 2-year HP Instant Ink subscription, while you need to sign up for it with the ENVY 6055.

 The HP ENVY Pro 6455 and the HP ENVY 6075 are two family printers that perform somewhat similarly.
 They both yield a very low number of pages, resulting in disappointing cost-per-print.
-Their printing speed is almost the same, though the 6455 prints photo a bit faster.
-The 6455 also has better scanning features, with both a flatbed and a sheetfed scanner.
+Their printing speed is almost the same, though the 6455 prints photos faster.
+The 6455 also has both a flatbed and a sheetfed scanner.